The Great British Baking Show Season-Premiere Recap: Oh Dear, Disaster!

 James is trying out both of his recipes for the first time right now.
 We get to see, in real time, him realize what a bad idea that was.
 Even more daringly, he’s making sourdough bagels, despite the fact that they can take an extra-long time to rise.
 Ryan, too, has his worries.
 He soaked the dates for his cinnamon bagels too long, and now the dough itself is wet and sticky.

 Brendan knits his chocolate and vanilla bagels into what look like discolored (but cute!) candy-cane wreaths.
 James goes for what is apparently the traditional, “rustic” method of knotting his dough pieces together.
-In pursuit of perfectly evenness, John opts for a fussier technique he calls the “spin and squeeze” (the joke was right there, Mel and Sue) for his fig, walnut and gruyere bagels and white chocolate-drizzled blueberry bagels.
+In pursuit of perfectly evenness, John opts for a fussier technique he calls the “spin and squeeze” (the joke was right there, Mel and Sue) for his fig, walnut and Gruyère bagels and white chocolate-drizzled blueberry bagels.

 Bagels must be poached before going into the oven, to create their distinctive chewy texture.
 Sue comes upon Sarah-Jane whisper-counting down the seconds to herself as each bagel takes its turn in the hot water, having failed to realize she could use a timer.
 Later, Sarah-Jane, making a strong play for my favorite contestant (watch your back, Brendan), tries to jam the back end of a spatula into her bagels’ barely there holes in an ill-fated attempt to widen them.
 And there’s Peter’s assessment of his own performance: “Oh dear, oh dear.
 Disaster!”